Historical Accuracy (Q&A):How many people did Dr. Christopher Duntsch hurt?

 A Dr. Death fact-check confirms that both Baylor-Plano Hospital and the Dallas Medical Center did not report Duntsch to the National Practitioner Data Bank, nor did any of the other medical facilities he worked at.
 A Merrit Hawkins analysis determined that an average neurosurgeon in 2015 was worth approximately $2.45 million in annual revenue to a hospital.
 Only invasive cardiologists and orthopedic surgeons generated more money. -D Magazine

-No. Unlike what's seen in the Peacock series, the real Dr. Randall Kirby said that he did not go to the dinner that University General Hospital had for their new hire, Dr. Christopher Duntsch.
+In the Peacock series, Dr. Robert Henderson (Alec Baldwin) has a daydream in which he imagines what it would be like to confront Dr. Christopher Duntsch at University General's welcome dinner.
+After imagining the confrontation, he decides against attending the dinner.
+Similar to what's seen in the series, the real Dr. Randall Kirby said that he did not go to the dinner that University General Hospital had for their new hire, Dr. Christopher Duntsch.
 He did call University General to tell them not to let Duntsch operate.
-We found no evidence that Dr. Robert Henderson (Alec Baldwin in the series) attended the dinner either.
+We found no evidence that Dr. Robert Henderson attended the dinner either.

 What was Dr. Christopher Duntsch's punishment?

 After finally having his medical license revoked in 2013, Dr. Christopher Duntsch was arrested multiple times, including for DWI, assault, and shoplifting.